samliu21/background-remover/README.md

 ## Dataset
 The <a href='https://cocodataset.org/#home'>COCO Dataset</a> was used to train the model.

-Since the target images are portraits, only the COCO images with one person whose area took up between 20 and 70 percent of image were kept.
+Since the target images are portraits, only the COCO images with one person with area between 20 and 70 percent of the entire image were kept.
 No data augmentation was used.

 ## Reproducing Steps
 1. Run `git clone https://github.com/samliu21/background-remover`.
 This will create a folder called `background-remover` containing most of the necessary files.